Dental Implants In Catonsville MD

 - 40 percent of adults in the United States are partially edentulous.

 Placing an implant takes a series of steps over a period of up to six or eight months.
-This is the procedure:
+Here are the steps and the process:

-- Consultation: The implant process begins with a consultation with Dr. Moskowitz, who performs a full oral exam and takes x-rays and a CT scan to determine your jawbone mass.
+- Consultation: The implant process begins with a consultation with Dr. Moskowitz, who performs a full oral exam and takes measurement, x-rays and a CT scan to determine your jawbone configuration and oral health, Dr. Moskowitz will develop a customized treatment plan for you.

-- Placement: Next the titanium implant is placed into hole formerly occupied by the tooth root.
+- Placement: Next the titanium implant is placed into the site formerly occupied by the tooth root.
 Dr. Moskowitz may have to drill a small hole into the jawbone to prepare it.
-The implant is shaped like a screw and is inserted in that fashion.
+The implant is shaped like a screw and is inserted in that site.Bone grafting material, may need to be placed as well to ensure long term health of the implant.

-- Osseointegration: Now the patient simply waits three to six months as the jawbone naturally grows around and accepts the titanium implant.
+- Osseointegration: Now the patient simply waits three to six months as the jawbone naturally grows around and fuses to the titanium implant.

 - Placing the crown: The final step is to place a custom-made porcelain crown onto the abutment.
 The crown is made to match the color and shape of the surrounding teeth so, once placed, it fits in naturally.